This story was created in partnership with: Costsaver

 Remember that there is an upside to long-distance travel, that is, an opportunity to rest up so you can hit your next destination with gusto, catch up on your daily journal, or look through your photos from the day before.
-It’s also the perfect opportunity for your Tour Leader to prepare you with important information about conquering your next destination like a local.
+It’s also the perfect opportunity for your Travel Director to prepare you with important information about conquering your next destination like a local.

-Yes, sometimes it’s all about the destination, but here is your cliched reminder that sometimes, it really is about the journey.
-Anyone who has driven through Swiss Alps or road the trains through Norway’s fjords will tell you exactly that.
+Yes, sometimes it’s all about the destination, but here is a cliched reminder that sometimes, it really is about the journey.
+Anyone who has driven through Swiss Alps or travelled on the trains through Norway’s fjords will tell you exactly that.
 Not to mention that the panoramic windows of a coach are the perfect way to sit back and take in the view.

 Having said this, regional tours, which cover a small part of a country are becoming increasingly popular as the demand for in-depth experiences while on tour increases.
 Like we said, it’s about finding what works for you.